veista/smartthings/README.md

 ## Notes:
 - The only capability I omitted from my own AC is Motion Sensor Saver.
 At this time I have no use for this feature.
 - Tested with Samsung AC AR12TXCACWKNEE ARTIK051_PRAC_20K
+- On some AC models not all features function properly before you cycle the power on them after adding them to HA